Sunloid/CICD-AWS-ECR-ECS/README.md

 ## Repository structure
 ```
 .
 ├── Jenkinsfile                         # Defines the pipeline stages and steps
 ├── README.md                           # This README file
-├── scripts/                 # Any additional scripts for setup, configuration, or deployment
+├── scripts/                            # Scripts for setup, configuration, or deployment
+│   ├── install_Jenkins.sh              # Script for building the Jenkins application on ubuntu
+│   ├── install_Nexus.sh                # Script for building the Nexus application on ubuntu
+│   └── install_SonarQube.sh            # Script for building the SonarQube application on ubuntu
-└── docs/                    # Detailed documentation
+└── docs/                               # Detailed Documentation of the
+    ├── GroovySyntax.md                 # Explains the Groovy Syntax in the Jenkins file
+    ├── Infrastructure.md               # Explains the Infrastructure of the pipeline
+    └── PipelineSetup.md                # The setup of the complete pipeline is documented here

 ```